Petratype/portfolio/README.md

 ## 🧩 Featured Projects

 ### [Tamagothchi](https://petratype.github.io/tamagothchi)
-A virtual pet game where you can feed, play with, and maintain your ghostly companion online.
+A virtual pet game where you can feed, play with and maintain your ghostly companion online.

 ### [Fortune Teller App](https://petratype.github.io/fortune-teller)
 A simple web app that delivers random fortunes in two modes: “deep” and “silly”.